 The catfish fillets are deboned and skinless and come ready to fry.
 The pieces are anywhere from three to six inches long, and an inch or so thick.
 They are usually farm-raised and mild in taste.
 When cooked the flesh is firm but flaky, and very moist.

 Catfish is generally a cheaper fish.
-I don't see it at 99c per pound lately, but regular sales hover around three to four dollars per pound.
+I don't see it at 99c per pound lately, but regular sales hover between 2 and 3 dollars per pound.

 My recipe is the way my Mom orders it on Fish Fridays from her fave local eatery, Cajun Catch.
-It's piping hot out of the deep fryer with Tartar and Cocktail Sauce on the side and served with Green Beans, Cheesy Mashed Potatoes, and a Dinner Roll.
-By the way, Tartar Sauce is just mayo mixed with pickle relish, and Cocktail Sauce is ketchup, horseradish, Worchestershire sauce, and lemon juice.
+It's piping hot out of the deep fryer with Tarter and Cocktail Sauce on the side and served with Green Beans and Cheesy Mashed Potatoes with a Dinner Roll.
+By the way, Tarter Sauce is just mayo mixed with pickle relish.

-While Southern Fried Chicken is coated with flour, most Southern Fried Fish is coated with cornmeal.
+While Fried Chicken is coated with flour, most Southern Fried Fish is coated with cornmeal.
+Sometimes it's a combination of half flour and half cornmeal.

-I've made a simple mix with just salt, pepper, garlic powder, and cornmeal - that's enough for a lot of flavorful fried fish.
+I've made a simple mix with just salt, pepper, garlic powder, and cornmeal - that's enough for a lot of flavor.

 I've met some who do not like cornmeal because it's a bit crumbly and the flavor's just not for them.
 Try a half mix of flour and cornmeal if that is the case, you might get away with it.